harisont/harisont.github.io/_posts/2024-01-23-weird-animated-movies.md

 It introduced me to what for me was a completely new genre, and I enjoyed it to the point that it inspired me to organize a _cineforum_[^2] at my high school.

 Before the beginning of this year's edition of the festival, I want to share some of the memorable independent animated feature films[^3] I have watched until now.
-I might update this list in the future.

 #### [_Persepolis_ (2007)](https://en.wikipedia.org/wiki/Persepolis_(film))
 This is by far the most well-known movie on this list.
 My family borrowed it from the library right after we read Marjane Satrapi's homonymous graphic novel, well before Rabbitfest was a thing.
 To this days, this is both one of the best comics I've ever read and one of the best animated movies I've ever watched.